tikal86/tikal86.github.io/_posts/2022-01-07-starting-with-elm.md

 ---
 layout: post
-title:  "Starting functional programming with Elm"
+title:  "How difficult van it be?"
 date:   2022-01-07
 categories: [elm]
 tags: [functional, programming, elm]